WATCH NOW: KUSD School Board meeting halted as mask opponents object to moving to crowd overflow rooms

 Some board members and staff stood with their hand over their hearts, while others remained seated for the pledge.

-But when it became clear people would not move to the overflow rooms, Adams and other board members stood up and immediately left the room, except for Tony Garcia, who has often expressed that he does not favor mask mandates.
-He remained seated for a time.
+When it became clear people would not move to the overflow rooms, Adams and other board members stood up and left the room.
+Board member Tony Garcia, who has often expressed that he does not favor mask mandates, remained seated for a time.

 The crowd then chanted “Resign!
 Resign!
 Resign!” repeatedly and some called out “Cowards!” as board members filed out and then were escorted by Kenosha Police officers as they exited the building.